ufechner7/Joysticks.jl/README.md

 # Joysticks

-Joystick drivers for Julia, for now only on Linux.
-Contributions for Windows and Mac welcome!
+Joystick drivers for Julia, tested on Linux and Windows, should also work on Mac.

 ## Installation
 ```julia